desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 Signaling Records at the Child's Signaling Name under each Bootstrapping Domain.
 The Signaling Records are

-- a PTR record containing the Child's name as the target;
+- a PTR record containing the Child's name as the target (RECOMMENDED);

 - one or more other DNS records, depending on the specific use case as described below.